Persecution of Yazidis: 20th century

 During the Armenian genocide, many Yazidis were killed by Hamidiye cavalry.
 According to Aziz Tamoyan, as many as 300,000 Yazidis were killed with the Armenians, while others fled to Transcaucasia.

-Despite the fact that the Yazidis hid 20,000 Christians from the Ottomans in the Sinjar Mountains during the Armenian genocide and many Yazidis found refuge in Armenia as they fled from the Kurds and Turks, the Yazidis were discriminated against in Armenia.
+Many Yazidis found refuge in Armenia as they fled from the Kurds and Turks.
+Despite the fact that the Yazidis hid 20,000 Christians from the Ottomans in the Sinjar Mountains during the Armenian genocide, the Yazidis faced discrimination in Armenia.
 Yazidi children tended to hide their identities in schools so they would not be discriminated against.
 Furthermore, the term "Yezidi" is often used by non-Yazidis as an insult.

-In 1921, Yazidis in the Kingdom of Iraq under British rule were oppressed and attacked by the British army.
-The British Army attacked Yazidi villages between 1925 and 1935, killing over 100 Yazidis, including a Yazidi leader.
+According to Arbella Bet-Shlimon, in 1935 the Iraqi Army attacked eleven Yazidi villages, placed Sinjar under martial law, and then sentenced many Yazidi prisoners to death or to long sentences because they had resisted mandatory conscription; some of the prisoners were even paraded in front of a jeering crowd in Mosul that killed one of the captives.

 21st century

-In the 21st century, Yazidis faced targeted violence from insurgents during the Iraq War, including an April 2007 massacre that killed 23, and the 2007 Yazidi communities bombings, which killed 796.
+In the 21st century, Yazidis faced targeted violence from insurgents during the Iraq War, including an April 2007 massacre that killed 23, and the Qahtaniyah bombings, which killed 796, and the Yazidi family massacre (2008) killing seven.
 The Sinjar Resistance Units (YBŞ) was set up to defend Yazidis in the aftermath of these attacks.